DevMukhtarr/Pent/README.md

  3. Include review about Environment Apartment is located
  4. Include review of quality of amenities of previous apartment

- What random users can do:
+ What random visitors can do:

  1. View all reviews
  2. Rate reviews